orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 - If any control value is invalid, a dialog shows and the operation is stopped.
 - If all controls are invalid and there are no warning or info messages, the operation continues.
-- If all controls are invalid and there is at least one warning or info message, the "Review Messages" dialog shows.
+- If all controls are invalid and there is at least one warning or info message, the "Review Messages" dialog shows.

 ![Review Messages](images/fr-review-messages.png)